 Secondary symptoms such as a rash and a flu-like illness may then develop.
 These may disappear within a few weeks, after which you'll have no symptoms.

 The symptoms of syphilis can be difficult to recognize.
-A simple blood test can be used to diagnose syphilis at any stage.
+A simple blood test can be used to diagnose syphilis.
 The condition can be treated with antibiotics, usually penicillin injections.
 When syphilis is treated properly, the later stages can be prevented.